mikedefrancis/vimrc/README.md

         Ctrl-y - (NT) Toggle mouse clicking (for use with nerdtree file browser) Ctrl-d - (ACK) Perform a grep-like search from current working directory using ack or ag if it is installed

-* Summary of key mapping available from command mode only
+* Summary of key mapping available from normal mode only

+        Shift-x  - set write permissions on current file using sudo

         Shift-q//Shift-y (e.g., Shift+QWERTY LETTER) - set 'starcraft-style' bookmark for current file